Donserio/simple_shell/README.md

 $
 ```

-Alternatively, if command line arguments are supplied upon invocation, **shellby** treats the first argument as a file from which to read commands.
+Alternatively, if command line arguments are supplied upon invocation, **hsh** treats the first argument as a file from which to read commands.
 The supplied file should contain one command per line. **hsh** runs each of the commands contained in the file in order before exiting.

 Example:
 ```